our most recent Blog Articles

 Texture For The Tundra

 The minimalist color combinations make changes in texture very visible, no matter how slight.
 In this Stella McCartney hanbok-inspired design, the simplicity in form and limited color turn the eye to the shining accent of the metallic texture of the alligator buckle.
 Likewise, a sculpture in a unique material adds a spark amongst the lack of saturation.
 Raw wood, warm stains, and even the contrast of greenery and plant life can create a natural oasis in the otherwise naked space.
+Fur, wool, fleece.
+The disparity in texture stands out and, without competing colors or visual distraction, adds to the relaxed and natural aesthetic.
+Such comfortable textures can turn a visually “cool” space into a warmly welcoming refuge.
+If you are feeling sheepish about these fuzzy petting zoo interiors, tactile texture can be more subtle.
+The most subtle changes in weave or fabric still manage to add the variety you may be seeking, as minimal as it may be.
+With something as essential as a thread count or fiber feel, the texture needn’t be the only accent.
+Simple color can draw the eye and break up the room, as in the patina and pillows below.

 Depth With Dimensions

+As textures grow, becoming thicker and deeper, they blend into pattern, the boundaries blurred.
+The repetition and shadow of 3-dimensional scales create depth of optical movement and interest, from tables to walls to shelves.
+These stylized patterns subtly shake up the space without taking away from the minimalist simplicity, attracting the eye with visual vibrations that resonate in the soul.
 So progressive for the period of its creation, the ice planet of Hoth still remains timeless.
 The minimalist style of these tundra trends find themselves in the same perfect balance.
 These rugged minimalist interior design concepts are brand new, yet last forever.
 The bereft tundra need not be boring; rather, the natural, unsaturated tones and earthy accents create a space to relax both the mind and the spirit.

 envelop